 Linaro IoT and Embedded (LITE)

 Kevin Townsend, LITE Senior Engineer, completed certification of the TF-M integration with Zephyr.
-This effort was featured on the PSA Certified website in the Partner showcase.
+This effort was featured on the PSA Certified website.

 With the latest updates in TF-M and PSA, Kevin is working on a recertification with a Linaro Member board.
 We will post the news when that recertification is completed.